Phase transitions with dilatometer

 A dilatometer is well suited to identify phase transformation in materials since a phase change is also accompanied by a change in the Coefficients of Thermal Expansion (CTE) of the material.
 The temperature where the CTE changes is called the phase transformation temperature.

-Thermal Mechanical Analysis (TMA) type dilatometers can also be used to identify phase changes because mechanical properties like modulus will change as the material is heated though phase changes.
+In addition to the measurement of the CTE, a Thermal Mechanical Analysis (TMA) type dilatometers allows the measurement of mechanical properties.
+This can also be used to identify phase changes, since mechanical properties such as the Young’s modulus also change during phase transitions.

-The glass transition temperature Tg is commonly measured for non-crystalline, glass, polymer materials using a dilatometer.
-A material Tg temperature marks the point where moluecular motion starts to occur while changing the material from a rigid solid to a rubbery / visco-elactic solid.
+The glass transition temperature Tg can be measured for non-crystalline materials like, glasses or polymers using a dilatometer.
+The Tg marks the point at which the molecular movement increases sharply and the transformation of the material from a solid to a rubbery, viscoelastic state begins.

 At the Tg, the CTE increases and can be detected as a slope change of the expansion curve.
 If the sample is heated further, the expansion curve reaches a maximum at the softening point.
 After that the viscosity decreases and the sample begins to flow.
 A TMA can also use the decrease in the Young’s modulus to determine Tg.